 with Jaron Lanier and Kwame Holland

-Hip Hop Science at the Universal Hip Hop Museum (UHHM) explores and celebrates scientific innovation, creativity, and the supreme mathematics that live in Hip Hop.
-At the UHHM, Hip Hop Science engages students across NYC and beyond with Back2theLab, a journey into the scientific connections between beat mathematics, sampling, rhyming, and dance.
+Hip Hop Science at The Hip Hop Museum (THHM) explores and celebrates scientific innovation, creativity, and the supreme mathematics that live in Hip Hop.
+At the THHM, Hip Hop Science engages students across NYC and beyond with Back2theLab, a journey into the scientific connections between beat mathematics, sampling, rhyming, and dance.
 Supported by the Simons Foundation and led by Dr. Stephon Alexander, The Hip Hop Science Project engages the public and young people in our community through exploration, mentorship, and conversation.
 Hip Hop Science brings together Hip-Hop icons and renowned scientists in public forums that center dynamic conversations about the interwoven worlds of science and hip-hop.
 Among our goals is to transform how underrepresented youth identify with science and engage with scientific culture.
 Livestream hip-hop participants include recording artist Vinnie Brown, Naughty By Nature, Kwame Holland, award-winning artist/producer, and Will Calhoun, drummer, Living Color.
 Helming the conversations is renowned astrophysicist, Dr. David Spergel, virtual reality pioneer and Microsoft scientific leader, Jaron Lanier, behavioral neuroscientist, Dr. Aya Osman, computational biologist, C. Brandon Ogbunu, and moderator, Dr. Delilah Gates.

 Hip Hop Scientists